ObjectDB Database Search

 ORDER BY clause (JPQL / Criteria API)

-The ORDER BY clause specifies a required order for the query results.
-Any JPQL query that does not ...
-Expressions The following query returns names of countries whose population size ... expressions in the SELECT clause are allowed in the ORDER BY clause.
-The following query , for example
+The ORDER BY clause specifies the order for the query results.
+Any JPQL query that does not ... expressions The following query returns the names of countries with a population of at least one million ...
+If a query includes an ORDER BY clause, it is the last clause to be executed.
+The FROM clause first

 JPA Persistable Types